Devabhishek085/DownloadProgressBar/README.md

-A download progresws bar that helps to revise the concepts of the JS DOM .
+A download progress bar that helps to revise the concepts of the JS DOM .